The Real Pachycephalosaurus

 The family Pachycephalosauridae was coined in the 70’s by Polish palaeontologists Teresa Maryanska and Halszka Osmolska after they had found all sorts of these dinosaurs during their groundbreaking expeditions to Mongolia (Maryanska & Osmolska, 1974).
 Since then many more species have popped up throughout Asia and North America.
 The most recently named species happens to be from Alberta and is called Acrotholus, which currently holds the record for oldest North American pachycephalosaur and was co-described by Philip J. Currie Dinosaur Museum palaeontologist Derek Larson (Evans et al., 2013).

 A fossilized pachycephalosaur dome.
 The bone on these things is amazingly thick.
-Photo by Nicholas Carter
+Photo by Nicholas Carter.

 Back to Pachycephalosaurus itself.
 As mentioned earlier, this species dates back to the latest part of the Cretaceous from western North America.
 It’s best known from Wyoming, South Dakota, and Montana, though fragmentary pachycephalosaur remains from the Scollard Formation of Alberta likely belong to Pachycephalosaurus.
 The region it occupied was a warm, sub-tropical area dominated by forested swamps of cypresses, redwoods, and oaks with an undergrowth of ferns and flowering shrubs.
 The animals that Pachycephalosaurus shared this ecosystem with are some of the most iconic in the fossil record.
 Large herbivores included giants like Edmontosaurus, Triceratops, Torosaurus, Ankylosaurus, and Denversaurus.
 Smaller predators included the dromaeosaur Acheroraptor, with Tyrannosaurus the sole large carnivore.
 Several small to medium-sized herbivores lived alongside Pachycephalosaurus as well, including the ornithopod Thescelosaurus, the basal horned dinosaur Leptoceratops, and a few species of herbivorous theropods from the oviraptorosaur and ornithomimid groups.
 All sorts of other animals are known from this ecosystem too, from crocodilians, turtles, and lizards to primitive birds to mammals to giant pterosaurs.